-Software Carpentry and Data Carpentry have both been featured in many publications, and some members of the Carpentries community have written materials about our workshops, our history, and our impact.
+Software Carpentry, Data Carpentry, and Library Carpentry have been featured in many publications, and some members of The Carpentries community have written materials about our workshops, our history, and our impact.
 See our citations page for a list.
 Comprehensive reports about our impact can be found in our assessment section.

 Do you know about other works that should be listed here?
 If so, please email firstname.lastname@example.org to let us know.